-Services that are covered for you What you must pay when you get these services

-Opioid treatment program services

-Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the following services: There is no copayment, coinsurance or deductible for this

-• U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications. service.

-Dispensing and administration of MAT medications (if applicable) Prior authorization is required.

-Substance use counseling

-Individual and group therapy
+Services that are covered for you What you must pay when you get these services Opioid treatment program services Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the following services: There is no copayment, coinsurance or deductible for this service.
+U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.
+Dispensing and administration of MAT medications (if applicable) Substance use counseling Individual and group therapy Toxicology testing Intake activities Periodic assessments

-Toxicology testing

-Intake activities

-Periodic assessments

-Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: X-rays Radiation (radium and isotope) therapy including technician materials and supplies Surgical supplies, such as dressings Splints, casts, and other devices used to reduce fractures and dislocations Laboratory tests Blood - including storage and administration.
-Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
-All other components of blood are covered beginning with the first pint used Other outpatient diagnostic tests For X-rays you pay a \$40 copayment.
-For blood services you pay a 20% coinsurance.
-For surgical supplies including splints, casts and other devices, you pay a 20% coinsurance For diagnostic radiological services you pay a maximum copayment of \$200.
-For therapeutic radiological services you pay a \$60 copayment.
-For diagnostic procedures and tests you pay up to a \$50 copayment.
-There is no copayment or coinsurance for Prior authorization is required for certain services.
+What you must pay when Services that are covered for you vou get these services Outpatient diagnostic tests and therapeutic services and supplies For X-rays you pay a \$25 Covered services include, but are not limited to: copayment.
+For blood services you pay X-rays a 20% coinsurance.
+Radiation (radium and isotope) therapy including technician materials and supplies For surgical supplies Surgical supplies, such as dressings including splints, casts and Splints, casts, and other devices used to reduce fractures other devices, you pay a and dislocations 20% coinsurance Laboratory tests For diagnostic radiological Blood - including storage and administration.
+Coverage of services you pay a whole blood and packed red cells begins only with the maximum copayment of fourth pint of blood that you need - you must either pay the \$170. costs for the first 3 pints of blood you get in a calendar year For therapeutic or have the blood donated by you or someone else.
+All other radiological services you components of blood are covered beginning with the first pay a \$60 copayment. pint used For diagnostic procedures Other outpatient diagnostic tests and tests you pay up to a \$30 copayment.
+There is no copayment or coinsurance for laboratory tests.
+Prior authorization is required for certain services.